seyedamirshobeiri/Image_calssification/README.md

-# image_calssification
+This project is image recognation among animals photo such as frog,bird,horse,dog,automobile,cat,truck,ship,airplane,deer. we use technolegy such as: python
+QT
-image recognation with Deep learning and GUI
+Deep learning algoritms